 To qualify for the IFBF scholarship renewal, the recipient must continue to meet the scholarship requirements annually.

 Many of Iowa’s 100 county Farm Bureaus have a local scholarship program.
 However, availability and scholarship amounts vary.

 The following endowed scholarships are selected from eligible applicants:

-The Daniel Johnson Memorial Scholarship is a $500 scholarship that is awarded to one student from District 7 who is pursuing a degree in agriculture.
+- The Daniel Johnson Memorial Scholarship is a one-time $500 scholarship that is awarded to one student from IFBF District 7 (Davis, Des Moines, Henry, Jefferson, Keokuk, Lee, Louisa, Muscatine, Wapello, Washington and Van Buren counties) who is pursuing a degree in agriculture.

-The Edward W. & Isabelle M. Klodt Memorial Scholarship is a $500 scholarship that is awarded to one student from Wapello County.
+- The Edward W. & Isabelle M. Klodt Memorial Scholarship is a one-time $500 scholarship that is awarded to one student from Wapello County.

 Applications open in October and are due in February, therefore the 2021-2022 scholarship application has now closed.
 Please check back in October for guidelines and details on how to apply for scholarships for the 2022-2023 academic year.

 For more information, contact the Iowa Farm Bureau Community Resources department at (515) 225-5461.